xsmh/duoqin-doov-hacking/README.md

 3. Connect the cable and wait for the command to finish.
 Then unplug and reboot the phone to see if the message is gone.

 > [!TIP]
-> Alternatively you could try `mtk da vbmeta 3`
+> Alternatively you could try `mtk da vbmeta 3`.

 ## Orange state warning
 Your device may show this message on boot.
 This is normal as long as your device boots after you press the power button and wait 5 seconds.
 You don't need to remove it but you can if you wish to, although it may require some effort.
-Follow [this guide](https://github.com/AlikornSause/Notes-on-QIN-F21-PRO?tab=readme-ov-file#removing-the-orange-state-warning-text) if you are interested.
+Follow the [AlikornSause guide](https://github.com/AlikornSause/Notes-on-QIN-F21-PRO?tab=readme-ov-file#removing-the-orange-state-warning-text) if you are interested.

 ```
 Orange State